ProGamerGov/neural-style-pt/README.md

   when using ADAM you will probably need to play with other parameters to get good results, especially the style weight, content weight, and learning rate.
 * `-learning_rate`: Learning rate to use with the ADAM optimizer.
 Default is 1e1.
+* `-normalize_gradients`: If this flag is present, style and content gradients from each layer will be L1 normalized.

 **Output options**:
 * `-output_image`: Name of the output image.
 Default is `out.png`.